The 8" Betsy is well known for several frailties:

 Twin Pines of Maine, which does a fantastic job of removing stains from

-on a stained Betsy with no problems and good progress.
+on a stained Betsy with no problems.

 Keep all dolls and clothing out of direct